ipchaube/binary_multiplication/README.md

 ```

 # Conclusing
-Please feel free to write me a not incase you need any help.
+Please feel free to write me a note incase you need any help.